 Monday 6:30p - 8:30p

-Retired judo provides the benefits of judo, but at a slower, easier pace…but not too easy!
+This class is meant for out senior population.
+It provides the benefits of judo, but at a slower, easier pace…but not too easy!
 It is about learning to fall safely before you need to, while working support and stabilization muscles and strengthening your core.
-Any contact exercises are fully cooperative, so you do not have to be thrown during class if you are not comfortable.
+Any contact exercises are fully cooperative.